FE Exam Instructions & Review Sessions

 Free FE Review Sessions

-Carroll College will offer a series of review sessions for the Fundamentals of Engineering exam starting in February 2018.
-The sessions will be on Tuesdays from 6:00 p.m. - 7:30 p.m. (unless otherwise noted).
-They will be held in the civil engineering classroom and are free of charge.
-If you have any questions please contact Terry Mullen at 447-4452 or email@example.com.
+Carroll College will offer a series of review sessions for the Fundamentals of Engineering exam starting in February 2019.
+They will be held in SH 120 and are free of charge.
+If you have any questions please contact Terry Mullen at 447-4452 or firstname.lastname@example.org.

 The "FE Civil Review Manual" and "FE Civil Practice Problems" by Michael R. Lindeburg will be used as the problem source for the sessions.
 They can be purchased by Professional Publications, Inc.

 Participants should obtain a copy of the "Fundamentals of Engineering Supplied - Reference Handbook".
 These can be downloaded from the NCEES web site, http://www.ncees.org(link is external).

 - February 20 - Math, taught by John Scharf (4:00 – 5:30, SH 120)